HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

 ---
 ### Course Overview
 # Help
 We don't provide help **after** class.
-Unless you created a [Stackoverflow](https://stackoverflow.com/) post to describe the issue and tried to copy-pasta code like a real developer.
+Unless you created a [Stackoverflow](https://stackoverflow.com/) post to describe the issue and tried to copy-paste code like a real developer.

 <img src="./images/copy-paste.jpg" width="35%" class="center" />